TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendExtbaseModel/Index.rst

 #.  :ref:`Find the original model <extending-extbase-model_find_original_model>`.
-    If this model has the modifier :php:`final` refer to the extensions documentation on how to display additional fields.
+    If this model has the modifier :php:`final` refer to the extension's documentation on how to display additional fields.

 #.  :ref:`Find the original repository <extending-extbase-model_find_original_repository>`.
     Again, if the repository is :php:`final` refer